 For example, the Linux vulnerability CVE-2016-5195, popularly known as Dirty Cow, was announced on Oct.
 19, 2016.
 Proof-of-concept code exploiting the vulnerability was available a full two weeks before the Nov.
 10 listing for the CVE in the National Vulnerability Database.
 That’s two weeks where anyone relying on the NVD to stay current with significant vulnerabilities would have been left in the cold.

 Customers subscribing to Black Duck have always received vulnerability data from both the NVD as well as a premium vulnerability data feed identifying additional vulnerabilities not cataloged in the NVD.
 But we felt we could do even better.

-Black Duck by Synopsys has released the next stage of deep-sourced vulnerability data that is discovered, curated, analyzed, and published hourly by our COSRI security research teams—the Black Duck Security Advisories (BDSAs).
+Synopsys has released the next stage of deep-sourced vulnerability data that is discovered, curated, analyzed, and published hourly by our CyRC security research teams—the Black Duck Security Advisories (BDSAs).

 “How am I protecting my code if I don’t have Black Duck Security Advisories?”